danielcregg/ionic-deploy-github-pages/README.md

 ## 🚀 Setup Instructions (2 Steps)

 1. **Add the workflow file to your repo**:
    - Option A: Copy the above GitHub Workflow `.github/workflows/deploy-to-gh-pages-caller.yml` to your Ionic Angular app repository.
+Please note there are two workflows in the workflows folder `deploy-to-gh-pages-caller.yml` and `deploy-to-gh-pages-reusable.yml`.
+The caller workflow just calls the reusable workflow.
+This is so I can make updates to the reusable workflow and as long as you have the caller workflow in your repository you will get the latest updates.
    - Option B: If you are using a terminal and you are in your Ionic Angular app repository you can run the following terminal command:
      ```bash
      mkdir -p .github/workflows && \